nest/nest-docker/README.md

-# Docker image for the NEST simulator
+# Docker image for the NEST simulatordev

 ## What is it for?